profour/NifiTemplatizer/README.md

 * Set State (100% complete)
   - Enable or disable all processors in a workspace
 * Permissions (0% complete)
-  - TODO: Give all permissions to specified user
+  - [ ] Give all permissions to specified user

 # Example
 Test workspace to cover lots of commonly used features in NiFi.
 The exported YAML is roughly 1/10th the size of the XML template export.